gegelati/gegelati-tutorial/docs/index.md

 ### Tutorial files
-To download the source files needed to follow this tutorial, simply download the following archive: [TODO](TODO).
+To download the source files needed to follow this tutorial, simply download the following archive: [gegelati-tutorial.zip](./data/gegelati-tutorial.zip).
 Unzip these file in your favorite folder.
-In the reminder of this tutorial, the parent folder where the files were unzipped will be referred as the `/gegelati-tutorial` folder.
+In the remainder of this tutorial, the parent folder where the files were unzipped will be referred as the `/gegelati-tutorial` folder.

 To create the C++ project for your default build chain (Makefile on linux, MSVC -when installed- on windows), simply type the following commands in a bash terminal:
 ```bash